confirm/PhpZabbixApi/README.md

 ## PhpZabbixApi

+### About

 PhpZabbixApi is an open-source PHP class library to communicate with the Zabbix™ JSON-RPC API.

 Because PhpZabbixApi is generated directly from the origin Zabbix™ 2.0 PHP front-end source code / files, each real Zabbix™ JSON-RPC API method is implemented (hard-coded) directly as an own PHP method.
 This means PhpZabbixApi is IDE-friendly, because you've a PHP method for each API method, and there are no PHP magic functions or alike.

+### License

+PhpZabbixApi is licensed under the MIT license.

 ## Building

 If you want to build your own library, have a look at the configuration file `inc/config.inc.php`.
 You might want to point `PATH_ZABBIX`  to your Zabbix™ installation directory.

 There are also pre-built libraries available in the `build/` directory, if you don't want to build it yourself.

 ## Using

 Build your own library or download the pre-built libraries from the `build/` directory.
 Make sure the version of the build matches the Zabbix™ PHP front-end version.

 ### Download